£/$/€100 off your first WeRoad with code WEROADER100

 From Paris to Lyon – History, alleys, and culinary highlights

-After breakfast, it's check-out and a journey to Gare de Lyon, where we'll hop on a train to Lyon.
+After breakfast, we check-out and head to Gare de Lyon for the train to Lyon.

 In the afternoon, we'll explore the charming Vieux Lyon: wander through its winding alleys, discover the mysterious Traboules – those hidden passageways between buildings – and dive into the history of this fascinating city.